rydmentalhealth/RYDweb/README.md

-# Restore Your Dignity (RYD)
+# RefugeesYouth PWDs (RYD)

-A modern, responsive website for Restore Your Dignity, an organization dedicated to supporting mental health and well-being through community and resources.
+A modern, responsive website for RYD Mental Health, an organization dedicated to supporting mental health and well-being through community and resources.

 ## 🌐 Live Website
-Visit our website at: [ryd.org](https://ryd.org)
+Visit our website at: [rydmentalhealth.org](https://rydmentalhealth.org)

 ## 🚀 Features